glasnt/twingle/README.md

 # Change List

-0.1.0 : "Stable" releae, that actually does a lot of nice things.
+* 0.1.0 : "Stable" release, that actually does a lot of nice things.
-0.0.1 : Inital commit to public repo.
+* 0.0.1 : Inital commit to public repo.
 Stripped version of working code, still horrid and full of swearwords.

 [Tingle]: http://github.com/anchor/tingle